MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-add-a-parameter-to-your-report-report-builder.md

 The report is saved to the report server.
 The report server that you are connected to appears in the status bar at the bottom of the window.

 ## Next steps
 This concludes the walkthrough for how to add a parameter to your report.
-To learn more about parameters, see [Paginated report parameters (Report Builder)](../reporting-services/report-design/report-parameters-report-builder-and-report-designer.md).
+For more information about parameters, see [Paginated report parameters (Report Builder)](../reporting-services/report-design/report-parameters-report-builder-and-report-designer.md).

 ## See also
 * [Report Builder tutorials](../reporting-services/report-builder-tutorials.md)